emberjs/rfcs/text/0000-module-unification-packages.md

 ### Implicit packages for services

 Service injections do not currently have source information encoded.
-Here we propose adding that information via an AST transform and argument to `inject.service`.
+Here we propose adding that information via an AST transform of JS files in the `src/` directory and an argument to
+`inject.service`.
 This additional information provided by Ember CLI at build time mirrors how `source` is already a compile-time addition for templates.